 STATEMENT

-The work of Daniella van Hemelryck addresses the persistence of natural, atmospheric, and stellar environments as systems that transform and reorganize across different spatial and temporal scales.
+The work of Daniella van Hemelryck examines the persistence of natural, atmospheric, and stellar environments as systems in continuous transformation across multiple spatial and temporal scales.

-Some series develop this investigation through atmosphere, light, and color, where environments are articulated without reference to figures or events.
-Others expand toward cosmic and planetary conditions, addressing celestial atmospheres and processes of stellar evolution.
+Certain series articulate this investigation through atmosphere, light, and color alone, constructing environments without reference to figures or events.
+Others extend toward planetary and cosmic conditions, addressing celestial atmospheres and processes of stellar evolution.

-SIGLO XXX anchors this exploration by reintroducing human history solely as residue.
-Abandoned statues, altered ecosystems, and biological mutations appear as traces of a past presence, situated within environments that continue to evolve after humanity has left Earth.
+SIGLO XXX anchors this field by reintroducing human history solely as residue.
+Abandoned statues, altered ecosystems, and biological mutations emerge as traces of a past presence, situated within environments that continue to evolve after humanity has left Earth.

-Taken together, the series establish a coherent framework in which light conditions, extended temporal scales, and cultural aftermath coexist, offering multiple perspectives on what endures after humanity is gone.
+Across the work, a coherent framework unfolds in which light conditions, deep time, and cultural aftermath coexist, offering multiple perspectives on what persists and what transforms beyond humanity.